litecoinfinance/ltcutil/bloom/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](http://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/litecoinfinance/ltcutil/bloom)

-Package bloom provides an API for dealing with litecoin-specific bloom filters.
+Package bloom provides an API for dealing with litecoinfinance-specific bloom filters.

 A comprehensive suite of tests is provided to ensure proper functionality.
 See `test_coverage.txt` for the gocov coverage report.
 Alternatively, if you are